Lesson 6: ml5.js Serial

 • While new ML frameworks like TensorFlow Lite are designed specifically for mobile and low-resource devices, the community is still small with commensurately few examples.
 And, again, running a model directly on Arduino increases training, testing, and iterating complexity.
 We should start simply and grow outward!

-• Finally, even “smart” IoT or wearable devices, which use machine learning often rely on cloud-based APIs for classification.
+• Finally, even “smart” IoT or wearable devices that use machine learning often rely on cloud-based APIs for classification.
 The device itself might preprocess the data or extract features for the cloud but the full classifier runs off-device.
 For example, our SoundWatch system classifies and visualizes sounds in real-time on a smartwatch for people who are d/Deaf or hard of hearing.
 In our ASSETS’20 paper, we explore four different classification architectures: watch-only, watch+phone, watch+phone+cloud, and watch+cloud.
 There are many possibilities for how to architect embedded/IoT ML systems depending on power, computation, and latency requirements.

-In this lesson, we will not be classifying sensor streams off the Arduino but rather classifying web camera data with ml5.js and transmitting derived information to Arduino via web serial.
+In this lesson, we will not be classifying sensor streams off the Arduino but rather classifying web camera data with ml5.js and transmitting derived information to Arduino via Web Serial.

-Recognizing human poses with PoseNet
+Recognizing human poses with BodyPose

 Recognizing parts of the human body in images/video is a type of computer vision problem called “pose estimation.”
 Importantly, pose estimation does not recognize who is in an image or video, it simply identifies whether there are humans and, if so, provides data about their body parts (e.g., an x,y position of an ankle or nose).
-This has long-been a challenging computer vision problem.
+This has long been a challenging computer vision problem.
 Prior work often relied on specialized cameras, like the Microsoft Kinect, to capture and identify human poses.

-The PoseNet data structure
+The BodyPose data structure

-The array structure looks like this:
+The data structure looks like this:

 [